We are part of

-The CERAT offers a permanent exhibition called “Extinct world of handicraft“ to its visitors.
+The CETRAT offers a permanent exhibition called “Extinct world of handicraft“ to its visitors.
 This exhibition is dedicated to traditional technologies of natural materials processing.
 A number of original techniques which were used in traditional folk environment can be seen in four halls.
 The first hall features Příbor's slippers made by an anciet weaving technique using a special slipper mold.The second hall explores the history of yarn and textile production in broad context.
 Among many other attractions there is also a genuine shirt made from nettle to be seen.

 The third hall showcases products of nature that used to be exploited by man in the past.
 Explore the hat made from tree fungus, the tree stump dish, the root, grass and blackberry baskets, as well as the cattail trug, the pine needle hat, the lace made of hair, straw or horsehair, and more.